SlimeVR/SlimeVR-Docs-Site/slimevr-setup.md

 ## Configure body proportions

 Check the "Body proportions" section of SlimeVR.
 You can do rough calibration by pressing a `Reset All` button.
 Stand straight and face forward like you do when resetting trackers before pressing it, wait for the timer to end.
-Quck calibration will configure your body based on HMD position (your height).
+Quick calibration will configure your body based on HMD position (your height).
 It's not perfect, you can adjust it further using instructions below.

 All this configuration is done from SteamVR dashboard.
 All measurements are in centimeters.
 Press `+` or `-` to change lengths by 1 cm.
 Press `Reset` to set it to default value based on your height, You should see 3 trackers: waist tracker, and two feet trackers.
 They're referenced in this manual in this way.